 - Supreme Chef: Aunt Bessie, who runs the inn at Luna Bay, is a renowned cook whose food is described as the best ever — then again, for some of the characters the alternative is Tully's cooking.

-- Terrible Trio: In the very first play, The Treasure of Luna Bay, Captain Sabertooth forms one with Tiny and Wally, being the hands-on boss to the eager-but-bumbling Wally and the clever-but-reluctant Tiny.
+- Terrible Trio: In the very first play, The Treasure of Luna Bay, Captain Sabertooth forms one with Pinky and Wally, being the hands-on boss to the eager-but-bumbling Wally and the clever-but-reluctant Pinky.
 In later stories, more pirates are introduced, some of whom become major characters, and the trope never applies to the pirates again.

 - Other Terrible Trios make appearances in later productions, such as Happy Jack and his two henchmen, or the Count of Graal's three stooges.